 - http:// – this is code and means that it is an address on the internet.
 This is used by various software.
 For example, your email client will know when you click on a link with http:// to open up your web browser and go to that link.

 - https:// – the “s” means it has “SSL” installed.
 This encrypts the data between the server (website) and the end user’s browser.
-This is best practice for all websites and required for any financial transactions
+This is best practice for all websites.

 - customname – this is your custom name that you choose.